dustineilers/Polybot/README.md

 ## Polybot, the polygot Discord bot
+Polybot is a Discord bot that allows for multiple users to effectively communicate despite not sharing a common language.

  # The Story
  In May of 2023, I graduated from Arizona State University.
 Days later I was on a flight.
 Two days later, another flight.
 And another flight.
 Until finally, I touched down in Dubrovnik, Croatia.
 For the next 67 days, I backpacked across Europe, visiting a total of twelve countries.